bdeluna16/kickstarter-analysis/Written_Report_Template.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  * Kickstarter campaigns launched in May had the highest amount of successful campaigns.
+  * There is a decline in the number of successful campaings launched in the months following May.
+  * Overall there is a greater probability of having a successful campaign launched in either May or June and a lower probability of a successful campaign if launched towards the end of the year.

 - What can you conclude about the Outcomes based on Goals?